 Anyone can apply for a Definitive Map Modification Order (DMMO) and there's no charge for doing so.
+This is because it represents an attempt to correct the legal record and Bracknell Forest Borough Council has a duty to ensure that the Definitive Map and Statement is an accurate and up to date document.
 Once a surveying authority has received a DMMO application and a certificate of service of notice, it has a duty to investigate the matters in the application.